ErikKalkoken/filterDropDown/README.md

 #### Response

-The endpoint will need to respond with an JSON object that has the requested columns as property names and the sorted list of options as it's respective values.
+The endpoint will need to respond with an JSON object that has the requested columns as property key and the sorted list of options as it's respective values.

 Note that all data processing like selecting unique values and sorting is expected to happen by the server.